reddy1770/cybersecurity-journey/Networking/OSI_Model/Day1.md

 The OSI model has 7 layers.
 Each layer has a specific responsibility.
 Data passes through each layer in order.
-(We will study each layer in detail from Day 2 onward.)

 5. Real-world analogy